xenonnn4w/GSoC-Report/README.md

 ## ✨ Outcome

 This project successfully elevated the AnkiDroid app by implementing the Deck Picker and Card Analysis Widgets, delivering a more refined and accessible experience.
 These additions are designed to enhance user engagement, making it easier to monitor and manage study sessions directly from the home screen.
+Note: I checked for accessibility issues using the Android Accessibility Scanner to ensure that the widgets provide an accessible experience for all users.

 ## 🌼Future Plans
 I plan to continue contributing to the AnkiDroid community, but not being that much active for next two months.
-While I reduced the scope of my project to focus on the Deck Picker and Card Analysis Widgets, I look forward to exploring the possibility of implementing the left widget post-GSoC.
+While I reduced the scope of my project to focus on the Deck Picker and Card Analysis Widget, I look forward to exploring the possibility of implementing the left widget post-GSoC.